-"As directors of XYZ PLC you are responsible under the Companies Act 2006 for keeping adequate accounting records.
-You are also responsible for presenting the half-yearly financial report in accordance with UK adopted [International Accounting Standard 34, "Interim Financial Reporting.] [the FRC's FRS 104 "Interim Financial Reporting"] and the requirements of the [Disclosure Guidance and Transparency Rules of the Financial Conduct Authority] [Transparency (Directive 2004/109/EC) Regulations 2007 and the Transparency Rules of the Financial Regulator]."[The second sentence identifies the applicable financial reporting framework for the entity and shall be amended as necessary.]
+"As directors of XYZ PLC you are responsible under the Companies Act 2006 for keeping proper accounting records.
+You are also responsible for presenting the half-yearly financial report in accordance with [International Accounting Standard 34, "Interim Financial Reporting," as adopted by the European Union] [the Accounting Standards Board Statement "Half-Yearly Financial Reports"] and the requirements of the [Disclosure and Transparency Rules of the Financial Services Authority] [Transparency (Directive 2004/109/EC) Regulations 2007 and the Transparency Rules of the Financial Regulator]."[The second sentence identifies the applicable financial reporting framework for the entity and shall be amended as necessary.]